American University repeatedly told a top WAMU manager not to fire a suspected sexual harasser

 WAMU insiders spoke for this story on the condition of anonymity to discuss sensitive personnel decisions.
 A story first published late Wednesday by DCist also detailed American University’s role in overruling station managers in dealing with the harassment complaints.

 A co-creator of the popular show “Marketplace,” Yore was a rising star within public radio in 2014 when he took over as general manager of WAMU, an NPR affiliate and home of the then-widely syndicated “Diane Rehm Show.”
 During his time there, revenue nearly doubled and the roster of regular donors shot up nearly 60 percent.
-The station also doubled its news and production staff at a time other local news organizations were cutting back.
+The station also doubled its news and production staff at a time when other local news organizations were cutting back.

 Di Caro, who had joined WAMU as a part-time reporter two years before Yore’s arrival, doggedly covered the local transportation beat.
 He also allegedly had problematic personal relationships: In late July, the news site DCist, owned by WAMU, documented complaints from more than 20 people who said he had subjected them to inappropriate and unwelcome comments during his five years at the station.
 When Di Caro resigned, he told colleagues he wanted to take a break from reporting; there was no public indication that his departure was related to harassment.

-The DCist article was the catalyst for a tumultuous staff meeting, where employees poured out complaints about Yore’s management of minority employees as well as demanding to know why Yore had tolerated Di Caro for so long.
-Yore, who quit several days later, said at the time he was prevented from explaining his actions because of confidentiality restraints on personnel decisions.
+The DCist article was the catalyst for a tumultuous staff meeting, during which employees poured out complaints about Yore’s management of minority employees as well as demanding to know why Yore had tolerated Di Caro for so long.
+Yore, who quit several days later, said at the time that he was prevented from explaining his actions because of confidentiality restraints on personnel decisions.

 Left unanswered at that meeting were questions about the university’s oversight of the matter.
 Interviews and emails indicated that university administrators were involved with investigating the three accusations against Di Caro, between 2014 and 2016.
-The administrators — Deadre Johnson, American’s senior director of employee relations; Beth Muha, assistant vice president of human resource; and then-assistant general counsel Hisham Khalid — concluded each time that there were insufficient grounds to dismiss Di Caro.
+The administrators — Deadre Johnson, American’s senior director of employee relations; Beth Muha, assistant vice president of human resources; and then-assistant general counsel Hisham Khalid — concluded each time that there were insufficient grounds to dismiss Di Caro.
 On two occasions, they directed Yore to issue formal warnings to Di Caro that he could be fired if he committed another infraction, emails and interviews with Yore’s colleagues indicate.

 With the second two accusations, both in 2016, Yore and WAMU’s chief news and programming manager, Andi McDaniel, pressed for Di Caro’s dismissal.
 An email that Yore sent to newsroom managers in May 2016 to discuss filling a vacancy on the transportation beat indicates that it was his intention to fire Di Caro, an action he seemed to assume would be completed in a matter of days.